 ASX Clear maintains extensive contingency plans detailing the appropriate operational response to a CS facility disruption, including coverage of the various lines of authority, means of communication, and failover procedures.
 These plans are updated periodically.
 ASX Clear policy requires that failover to the backup data centre should occur within two hours for all systems.
+Plans for recovery of key systems apply to both physical and cyber threats to business continuity; the Bank will discuss further with ASX its plans for recovery of key systems in the event of a cyber-related incident.

 ASX Clear employs a variety of technologies to ensure a high degree of redundancy in its systems - both across sites and within a single site.
-ASX maintains both primary and backup data centres, with hardware at both locations subject to common operational requirements.
-Key plant and equipment at the primary site are designed to the Uptime Institute Tier 3 standard of concurrent maintainability.13 The main computer network is connected via pointto-point optical fibre, which ASX operates with its own technology, thereby reducing the potential for outages due to operational errors by the telecommunications provider.
+ASX maintains both primary and backup data centres, with broadly equivalent operational requirements.
+Key plant and equipment at the primary site are designed to the Uptime Institute Tier 3 standard of concurrent maintainability.
+The main computer network is connected via point-to-point optical fibre, which ASX operates with its own technology, thereby reducing the potential for outages due to operational problems with the telecommunications provider.
 All core systems employ multiple servers with spare capacity.
 Front-end servers handling communications with participants are configured to provide automatic failover across sites.
-Failover of the more critical data servers will generally take place within an hour under the control of management; however, the disruption to participants in such a case is reduced due to the high degree of redundancy in the front-end system components, which in most circumstances will maintain communications with external systems and queue transactions until the data servers are reactivated.
-The integrity of transactions is ensured by queuing messages until they can be processed; storing all transactions in the database with unique identifiers, thereby preventing the loss or duplication of transactions; and synchronised replication of database records across both data centres.
-Furthermore, in the event that a significant part of a system or an operational site fails, ASX Clear has contingency arrangements to activate an additional tier of redundancy arrangements (either by converting test systems into production systems or rebuilding systems from readily available hardware) within 24 hours to meet the contingency of any further service interruption.
+Failover of the more critical data servers is targeted to take place within two hours, but would generally be expected to occur within an hour, under the control of management.

+Disruption to participants in such circumstances would be mitigated by the high degree of redundancy in front-end system components.
+In most circumstances, these would be expected to maintain communications with participants' systems and queue transactions until the data servers were reactivated.
+The integrity of transactions would be supported by: queuing messages until they could be processed; storing all transactions in the database with unique identifiers, thereby preventing the loss or duplication of transactions; and synchronising replication of database records between the primary and backup data centres.
+Furthermore, in the event that a significant part of a system or an operational site failed, ASX Clear has contingency arrangements to activate an additional tier of 'cold' redundancy arrangements (either by converting test systems into production systems or rebuilding systems from readily available hardware) within 24 hours to meet the contingency of any further service interruption.